mkidson/mkidson_obsidian_vault/D&D/Dragonlance- Shadow of the Dragon Queen/Game Data/Adventures/Wheelwatch Outpost.md

 The northwest tower is the largest of Wheelwatch’s guard towers.
 Its second floor is identical to the first, accessed by the ladder here.

 On the first floor, a sivak draconian (see appendix B) stands guard in human guise.
 It’s using its Shape Theft reaction to take the form of a Kalaman soldier it killed.
 If slain, it shifts back to its true form.
+The sivak draconian has a small spell book.

 Two Dragon Army soldiers (see appendix B) guard the second floor.
 Their alarm horn hangs on the south wall by the ladder.